Recipe of the Month Blog

 Directions for Making the Truffles

-- Add in the Cacoa nibs and mix well.
+5. Add in the Cacao nibs or Chocolate Chips and mix well by hand.

-- Heat the chocolate chips with one tsp of organic coconut oil on very low heat, stirring to keep it from burning.
+8. Heat 8 ounces of chocolate chips with one tsp of organic coconut oil on very low heat, stirring to keep it from burning.

-- Dip the balls into the chocolate mixture and spread them out of a parchment paper-lined cookie sheet.(this is where it gets really messy)
+10. You can try dipping the balls into the chocolate mixture and spread them out of a parchment paper-lined cookie sheet, (Super messy) or place the balls on the parchment paper on the flat pan and spoon over the chocolate

-- Put them back in the refrigerator until they have cooled and then transfer them into a sealed container in the refrigerator.
+11. Put them back in the refrigerator until they have cooled and then transfer them into a sealed container in the refrigerator or Freezer.
+I discovered that I liked them better frozen than refigerator.

-They can last a week in the refrigerator.
+They can last a week in the refrigerator and longer in the freezer.
 Enjoy.

 * Warning: They are very rich, so one or two is enough for a treat!